Midtrans/advanced-faq-site/faq-general.md

 - The customer's phone is unreachable by the SMS service or the customer's phone does not have enough credit to receive SMS, and so on.
 - The card issuer is having issues and is downgrading the transaction to non 3DS.

 You should inform the customer to contact their card issuer support center.
 They should explain in detail that they are unable to do online transaction and did not receive 3DS/OTP.
 They should also provide the error message displayed on the page, if any.
 Make sure that they explain the issue is for online transaction.
-The card issuer support center might check the card issue for offline transaction only, and tell customer that the card is fine and able to transact.
+That is to avoid some case where the card issuer support center might mistakenly check the card issue for offline transaction only, and may tell customer that the card is fine and able to transact.
 The card issuer support center should check for issues on online transaction.

 ### During card transaction, the customer entered invalid expiry date and CVV, but the transaction still get proceeded to 3DS, is this expected?{docsify-ignore}
 The card's expiry date and CVV validation is a part of card issuer's validation process.
 The card issuer holds the card data and is responsible to validate it.
 Midtrans, as a payment gateway, only proceeds based on the card issuer validation process returned.

 In this case the Card Issuer still allows to proceed to 3DS even though some of the card data input is invalid.
 The card issuer is responsible and have the rights to implement card validation process.
 They may validate expiry date only or both Expiry date AND CVV input, or sometime they prioritize 3DS validation over expiry date and CVV input.
-They may decide that 3DS validation is stronger than those other inputs, and the final result of 3DS will decide the final result of transactions, regardless.
+They may decide that 3DS/OTP validation is stronger than those other inputs, and the final result of 3DS/OTP will decide the final result of transactions, regardless of invalid expiry date and CVV inputs.
 Or sometime they may decide to deny a transaction caused by wrong inputs after 3DS.

 ### The customer receives notification of successful transaction, from the card issuer or payment provider but the transaction is a failure according to Midtrans.
 What is the issue?{docsify-ignore}

-In some rare cases, when the customer fund is deducted but the acquiring bank is having issues such as network timeout or failure to respond to a *Charge* request, the transaction is considered failure.
+In some rare cases, when the customer fund is deducted but the acquiring bank is having issues such as network timeout or Acquiring Bank failure to respond to a *Charge* request, the transaction is considered failure.
 By default, the customer funds will not be deducted.
 If the fund is deducted, it will be automatically refunded.

-Most card issuers or payment providers notify the customer through SMS, email, push notifications, and so on, only when a fund deduction happens.
+Most card issuers or payment providers notify the customer (through SMS, email, push notifications, and so on) only when a fund deduction happens.
 Sometimes the customer is not notified when a transaction is refunded or reversed.
 This may confuse the customer.
 Unfortunately, this is directly under the card issuer or the payment provider's control, which neither you nor Midtrans is able to control.

-The customer should check billing statement or contact their card issuer to ensure that no fund has been deducted.
+The customer should check their card's real-time billing statement or contact their card issuer to ensure that no fund has been deducted.
 You can also check the transaction details within Midtrans *Dashboard*.
 Such transactions will have `reversal` event for card transaction.

 If further fund status check is required, merchant can send email to bizops@midtrans.com with at least following information: Order ID, Transaction date, Gross amount.